-Finding the best satellite television deals doesn't have to be a painstaking process.
+Finding great satellite television deals doesn't have to be a painstaking process.
 Because there are so few companies to choose from, it makes it simple to compare to find the best one.
 Here are some of the things you should consider:

 1. Package Offering

 Satellite TV service providers are similar to cable companies in that they offer different packages.
-To demonstrate, if you want a family friendly package only, then it's important to the best satellite TV provider that offers this.
+To demonstrate, if you want a family friendly package only, then it's important to the best provider that offers this.

 Meanwhile, if sports is your passion, having access to sports packages is imperative.
 To find which satellite provider is better, you should first prioritize your viewing habits.
 This will help you identify the right satellite provider and package for you.

-We'll dive into package offerings a bit further in the review.
+We'll dive into package offerings a bit further into our guide.
 For now, when examining Dish and DIRECTV, look at the add-ons they offer such as sports packages, live TV streaming and on-demand options to find the provider that aligns most with your viewing habits.
 As an FYI, we also provide information on the various package offerings brought to you by Dish and DIRECTV.

 Pricing will also be a key component to factor.
 It's important first to consider your needs from a viewing standpoint then see which providers offer the best price.
 Often, if you find a better price with a competitor you can negotiate with the provider to lower its rate.
 You can always check out a side-by-side comparison of the rates below.